mhaugrud/msumcspy/_sources/Dictionaries/Dictionarymethods.rst

         print("We have no bananas")

 This operator can be very useful since looking up a non-existent key in a dictionary causes a runtime error.

 The ``get`` method allows us to access the value associated with a key, similar to the ``[ ]`` operator.
 The important difference is that ``get`` will not cause a runtime error if the key is not present.
 It will instead return None.
 There exists a variation of ``get`` that allows a second parameter that serves as an alternative return value in the case where the key is not present.
 This can be seen in the final example below.
 In this case, since "cherries" is not a key, return 0 (instead of None).

-.. activecode:: chp12_dict10
+.. activecode:: tdj

-    inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
+    inventory = {'bananas': 312, 'oranges': 525, 'pears': 217, 'apples': 430}

     print(inventory.get("apples"))
     print(inventory.get("cherries"))